-Summaries of scientific work with policy recommendations.
+Summaries of current work with policy recommendations.

 Banking Groundwater: Managed Aquifer Recharge addresses the issue of the more than 75% of Minnesotans who rely on groundwater and may find it in short supply in the face of population, land-use, and climate change.
 Aquifer storage and recovery (ASR) is a technological approach to treat and inject clean water into an aquifer for temporary storage.
 This study examined four different kinds of aquifers across Minnesota with unique pressures to determine their suitability for ASR.
 Read an executive summary or the full report.